a-alnaggar/ROV_EJUST/README.md

 To contribute:
 1. Checkout to a new branch
 2. Push your code
-3. Make pull request and add needed reviewers

-# Adding Packages

-All packages should reside in `ROV-nodes` and named `<node_name>-node`.

-Add a the package name and description in `ROV-nodes/README.md` following the same style.

-Add a `README` file if the node requires external packages.

-# General Instructions

-To contribute:
-1. Checkout to a new branch
-2. Push your code
 3. Make pull request and add needed reviewersgit

 # Adding Packages